jamie2210/CI_MS4_PP/TESTING.md

             tool.style.visibility = 'hidden';
         });
     ```
-- The issue was that each time the icon was clicked and therefore changed as a favourite was added or remove the event listeners were still looking for the old icon.
+- The issue was that each time the icon was clicked and therefore changed as a favourite was added or removed the event listeners were still looking for the old icon.
 It was only after refreshing the page would the tooltip now show on mouse over.
-- While this worked ok I knew it could work the way I wanted and should.
+- While this worked ok, I knew it could work the way I wanted and should.
 - Below is the new working code.

     ```Javascript